Social Security (United States): Disability

 A worker who has worked long enough and recently enough (based on "quarters of coverage" within the recent past) to be covered can receive disability benefits.
 These benefits start after five full calendar months of disability, regardless of his or her age.
 The eligibility formula requires a certain number of credits (based on earnings) to have been earned overall, and a certain number within the ten years immediately preceding the disability, but with more-lenient provisions for younger workers who become disabled before having had a chance to compile a long earnings history.

 The worker must be unable to continue in his or her previous job and unable to adjust to other work, with age, education, and work experience taken into account; furthermore, the disability must be long-term, lasting twelve months, expected to last twelve months, resulting in death, or expected to result in death.
 As with the retirement benefit, the amount of the disability benefit payable depends on the worker's age and record of covered earnings.

 Supplemental Security Income (SSI) uses the same disability criteria as the insured social security disability program, but SSI is not based upon insurance coverage.
 Instead, a system of means-testing is used to determine whether the claimants' income and net worth fall below certain income and asset thresholds.

 Severely disabled children may qualify for SSI.
 Standards for child disability are different from those for adults.

 Disability determination at the Social Security Administration has created the largest system of administrative courts in the United States.
 Depending on the state of residence, a claimant whose initial application for benefits is denied can request reconsideration or a hearing before an Administrative Law Judge (ALJ).
 Such hearings sometimes involve participation of an independent vocational expert (VE) or medical expert (ME), as called upon by the ALJ.

 Reconsideration involves a re-examination of the evidence and, in some cases, the opportunity for a hearing before a (non-attorney) disability hearing officer.
 The hearing officer decides the case and provides justification for the finding in writing.
-If the claimant is denied at the reconsideration stage, (s)he may request a hearing before an Administrative Law Judge.
-In some states, SSA has implemented a pilot program that eliminates the reconsideration step and allows claimants to appeal an initial denial directly to an Administrative Law Judge.
+If the claimant is denied at the reconsideration stage, (s)he may request a hearing before an ALJ.
+In some states, SSA has implemented a pilot program that eliminates the reconsideration step and allows claimants to appeal an initial denial directly to an ALJ.